 Kerry Wilkinson sold his first books at £0.99 on Amazon and shifted 250,000 copies in six months.
 He was offered a (remarkable) six-book deal by Macmillan that took his self-published work into print and extended the series to a minimum of six books.

 And then there’s E.L.
 James.
 In terms of sales, James dwarfs pretty every other author who started out with non-traditional publishing contracts.
-She’s a bit of an odd case though because she never really self-published — instead, she took a kind of hybrid e-book/POD deal that wouldn’t have been offered by a more conventional publisher.
-Her subsequent sales, via Random House, were simply vast, breaking most international sales records and spawning a new ‘mommy porn’ genre.
+She’s a bit of an odd case though because she never really self-published – instead, she took a kind of hybrid e-book/POD deal that wouldn’t have been offered by a more conventional publisher.
+Her subsequent sales, via Random House, were simply vast, breaking most international sales records leading to the female-centric erotica genre becoming more mainstream.

 Given that there are plenty of intelligent voices suggesting that conventional publishers have relatively little to offer self-published authors (examples here, here and here), there’s a real question about why anyone would want to shift from a self-published status to a more traditional one.